The Grapes of Wrath

 - When they've earned a dollar, Ma goes to the little grocery store in the peach camp and buys food.

 - Dinner time!
 Everyone is starving.
-Mmm, hamburgers.
+They have hamburgers, which is an insane luxury.

 - Tom tries to figure out what all of the hullabaloo with the angry, yelling people was about.